patschi/royalts-scripts/importVIEnvironmentIntoRTS/README.md

 This script is automatically creating a [Royal TS](https://royalapplications.com/ts/win/features) document based on your VMware vSphere environment: It is importing virtual machines, hosts and the used vCenter, including the vCenter folder hierarchy, IP address, the guest operating system, annotations and more.

-Depending on the VMware vSphere environment the script execution may take some time, also the reverse DNS lookup may slow down the process a bit.
+**Notice:** Depending on the VMware vSphere environment the script execution may take some time, also the reverse DNS lookup may slow down the process a bit.
 If you would like to skip DNS Reverse Lookups for some reasons you can specify the optional parameter `-SkipDnsReverseLookup`.
 [Here](#parameters) you have an overview of all available parameters.

 ## SUPPORT